andysinx/QAOA-SoftQUBO-PMU-Graph-Aware-Variational-Optimization-for-Power-Grid-Observability/README.md

 ### Typical Experiments:

-- Probability vs QAOA depth (*p*) for fixed penalty λ
+- Probability of obtain a (optimal,feasible,non-)solution in relation with QAOA depth (*p*) for a subset of penalty λ
-- Impact of λ on solution quality
 - CX gate counts before and after transpilation on multiple backends
 - Comparison of QUBO and PUBO formulations